uglyrobot/imajinn-ai/readme.txt

 == Installation ==

-Once you install the plugin, simply insert the "Imajinn AI" Gutenberg block in any post or page.
-You will be prompted to create or connect to your account right in the block, and then you can start generating images right away.
+Once you install the plugin, simply insert the "Imajinn AI" Gutenberg block in any post or page editor, or visit the Media->Imajinn AI page.
+You will be prompted to create a free account or connect to your existing account right in the block, and then you can start generating images right away.

 == Frequently Asked Questions ==